 How is breath-holding diagnosed?

 To diagnose breath-holding, your child may undergo a thorough medical and physical examination to ensure they do not have any underlying medical problems such as a heart condition.
-Your doctor may ask you about the skin colour your child has during breath-holding spells, changes in body tone, how often the episodes occur, how long the child is unconscious for, and the events that precede and follow the spells.
-For more frequent episodes, laboratory tests may include electrocardiography, to assess heart function or electroencephalography, and to examine brain activity. your doctor may order blood tests to rule out iron-deficiency anaemia.
+Your doctor may ask you about the skin color your child has during breath-holding spells, changes in body tone, how often the episodes occur, how long the child is unconscious for, and the events that precede and follow the spells.
+For more frequent episodes, laboratory tests may include electrocardiography, to assess heart function or electroencephalography, and to examine brain activity. your doctor may order blood tests to rule out iron-deficiency anemia.

 First answered: 27 Oct 2014

 Last reviewed: 19 May 2018